 If you have a jar of ground turmeric in your spice rack, it’s probably for one of two reasons.
-One: You cook a lot of cuisines that call for it in their dishes (like Indian, Thai, or Persian, perhaps) and your jar of ground turmeric gets almost as much use as salt, the kitchen hussy.
-Or, two: You picked up a jar of it ages ago for a recipe that called for a small amount -- probably more for color than flavor -- and your ground turmeric sees less action than juniper berries.
+One: You cook a lot of cuisines that call for it in their dishes (like Indian, Thai, or Persian, perhaps) and your jar of ground turmeric gets almost as much use as salt.
+Or, two: You picked up a jar of it ages ago for a recipe that called for a small amount—probably more for color than flavor—and your ground turmeric sees less action than juniper berries.

 Don’t get me wrong, I like its color-boosting powers, especially in scrambled tofu.
-There’s a reason it’s sometimes referred to as "poor man’s saffron" -- it has a lot of value as an all-natural coloring agent: It’s used to color everything from mustard to chicken soup.
+It has a lot of value as an all-natural coloring agent: It’s used to color everything from mustard to chicken soup.
 (You can also use ground turmeric to dye Easter eggs.)

 Try looking for fresh turmeric at a specialty grocery store, heath food store, or Indian or Asian market.
 Store it in the refrigerator: Wrap it in paper towel, and then pop it in a plastic bag.
 It will keep well for a week or two.
 If you notice any mold, cut it off and replace the paper towel.

 Fresh turmeric looks like ginger consciously coupled with a carrot for the sole purpose of creating eye-catching offspring with stunningly beautiful, vibrantly orange flesh (and, as at least part of its good looks suggest, turmeric is in fact closely related to ginger).
-Fresh turmeric should be peeled (1, far above) with a paring knife, vegetable peeler, or spoon (as you can do with ginger), and then prepared as desired.
-It's easier to grate (2) than ginger is, as it's less fibrous.
-Just remember the part about it being a natural dye -- it's equally effective on your cutting board and your fingers.
-Tip: Wash cutting surfaces immediately and either wear gloves or be prepared for yellow fingers.
+Fresh turmeric should be peeled (as in image #1, far above) with a paring knife, vegetable peeler, or spoon (as you can do with ginger), and then prepared as desired.
+It's easier to grate (shown in image #2) than ginger is, as it's less fibrous.
+Just remember the part about it being a natural dye—it's equally effective on your cutting board and your fingers.
+Tip: Wash cutting surfaces immediately and wear gloves (or be prepared for yellow fingers).

-Tell us: How do you like to use fresh turmeric?
+Tell us: How do you like to use turmeric?

 Photos by Mark Weinberg